Protofy-xyz/Protofy/README.md

 ## 🏁 Start the app

+- The first time you should run: `node prepare.js` to initialize submodules (protoflow, protolib and visualui)
 - Install dependencies: `yarn`
 - local dev: `yarn start-dev`

 To run with optimizer on in dev mode (just for testing, it's faster to leave it off): `yarn web:extract`.
 To build for production `yarn start-prod`.